lulusrmarin/WDE---Web-Development-Environment/README.md

 * Two versions, inline and modular

 Notes:
-This file will have trouble creating/deleting files in a directory that is set to chmod 0755 The two css files are necessary to keep the page orderly, but will probably be included in an inline version in the future
+This file will have trouble creating/deleting files in a directory that isn't set to chmod 0755 or 0777 The two css files are necessary to keep the page orderly, but will probably be included in an inline version in the future